Early Gold Commemoratives were made from 1903 to 1926. There is one dollar, two and a half dollar, and even two fifty dollars coins in this series.

 Several of these coins, despite sporting fairly low mintages, are amazingly affordable, even in top condition.

 Brilliant yellow-gold surfaces, virtually mark-free, and a sharp strike.
-Only 3 coins grade numerically finer at PCGS.
+Only 3 coins have graded numerically finer at PCGS.

 Incredible quality with blazing luster over nearly flawless surfaces and beautiful bright slate-blue toning at the borders.
-Tied for the finest graded at PCGS.
+Just a single coin has graded finer at PCGS.

 CAC.
 17,500 business strikes minted, but just 100 proofs!
 They were distributed to government officials and officials at the LA.
 Purchase Expo - not collectors.
 Thus many were mishandled and even lost.
 This example is well preserved with deeply reflective orange-gold fields and frosted yellow-gold design features.
 A beautiful coin and a true rarity!